 A significant number of people who experience homelessness also struggle with mental health conditions.
 Many of these are veterans.
-That’s why Jamboree is eager to develop Santa Ana Veterans Village, the largest veterans housing community in Orange County, with the 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers awarded to us.
+That’s why Jamboree is thrilled to have opened Heroes Landing (previously called Santa Ana Veterans Village), the largest veterans housing community in Orange County, with nine funding partners, including 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers.

 As Orange County’s largest developer of Permanent Supportive Housing, we understand that supportive services are the key to success for those who experience homelessness due to mental health issues.
 We’re committed to being a leader in helping California turn the tide on homelessness.
 That’s why our strategy is housing first.

 Evidence points to the role housing plays as an essential platform for human and community development.
 Stable housing is the foundation on which stable lives are built.
 It is next to impossible to achieve good health, positive educational outcomes and economic stability without housing.
 Download an overview of Jamboree Permanent Supportive Housing and services.